How Splunk stores indexes

 3. If successful, rename the bucket as it would normally be named.

 Rebuild index-level bucket manifests

-Only rebuild the manifest if Splunk Support directs you to.
-Do not rebuild it on your own.
+Caution: You should only use these commands if Splunk support directs you to.
+Do not rebuild the manifests on your own.

 For more information